GiuntaLab/H9/Chromatin accessibility analysis/README.md

 ## 4) Peak calling

 We used MACS3 v3.0.3 to call statistically significant narrow peaks from mapped paired-end reads, with quality score > 20.

+## 5) Liftover of the coordinates of narrow peaks called in haplotype 1 to haplotype 2

+H9 haplotype 1 fasta genome was mapped to H9 haplotype 2 using **[minimap2](https://github.com/lh3/minimap2/tree/master)**, generating a PAF (Pairwise mApping Format) file describing the approximate mapping positions between two H9 haplotypes.
+This latter was used to liftover the coordinates of narrow peaks called in haplotype 1 to haplotype 2, with the **[paftools.js](https://github.com/lh3/minimap2/blob/master/misc/paftools.js)** java script, which is intergrated in minimap2.